minrk/governance/trademarks.md

 of Jupyter applications to indicate this, without our prior approval.
 This is true both for non-commercial and commercial uses.

+Images or videos of Jupyter applications in use to demonstrate other software (e.g. tutorials, presentations, courses, etc. using Jupyter notebooks) are always allowed without our prior approval.
+This is true both for non-commercial and commercial uses.

 This clause overrides other clauses of this policy.
 However, if you have any doubts about your intended use of the trademarks, please contact the [Jupyter Trademarks Committee][].